selma0817/SOP_Archive/vseg2tortuosity_QA_SOP.md

 - [Post-QA Steps](#post-qa-steps)

 ## Introduction
-This QA process is essential for the `vseg2tortuosity` pipeline, hosted at ([add GitHub link](https://github.com/tetra-tools/vseg2tortuosity)).
+This QA process is essential for the ([vseg2tortuosity](https://github.com/tetra-tools/vseg2tortuosity)) pipeline.
 The pipeline utilizes skeletonized segmentation to fit splines and derives tortuosity metrics from the curvature of the splines.

 ## Why Perform QA on TOF Segmentation of the Circle of Willis?
 Low-quality segmentation, such as discontinuities in segmenting the Internal Carotid Artery (ICA), can lead to poor skeletonization and inaccurately fitted splines.
 This, in turn, negatively impacts the derived tortuosity metrics.